 Inspired?
 Get started.

 CVC helps farmers and agricultural property owners implement beneficial management practices on their land to improve resilience, build soil health and protect the environment.
-Contact our agricultural coordinator to discuss opportunities and funding for projects on your farm: [email protected] or 905-670-1615 ext 720.
+Contact our agricultural coordinator to discuss opportunities and funding for projects on your farm or call 905-670-1615 ext 720.